-- 9.8.1 The KANP will seek to remove barriers to sustainable growth and improve the facilities and conditions for business and local residents to flourish. - 9.8.2 The Plan will support quality mobile phone coverage and superfast broadband that will have social and economic benefits for the local area.
+- 9.8.1 The KANP will seek to remove barriers to sustainable growth and improve the facilities and conditions for business and local residents to flourish. - 9.8.2 Dwr Cymru Welsh Water has advised that a hydraulic modelling assessment of the water supply network may be required in order to understand where a connection can be made and if any upsizing is required to serve the proposed housing development on land south of Kington. - 9.8.3 The Plan will support quality mobile phone coverage and superfast broadband that will have social and economic benefits for the local area. - 9.8.4 Proposals that require constructions to provide improvements to these services will be supported where there will be no adverse impacts on local residents or the environment.

-- 9.8.3 Proposals that require constructions to provide improvements to these services will be supported where there will be no adverse impacts on local residents or the environment. - 9.8.4 There is concern that Kington Primary School will be unable to accommodate the additional places needed as a result of the required housing growth in the KANP area.
-Where appropriate and where justified, development proposals will be required to contribute financially to Kington Primary School to ensure sufficient capacity is provided to accommodate the growth being sought. - 9.8.5 Development proposals will be expected, subject to viability considerations, to contribute financially to highway/cycle improvements as detailed in Policy KANP INF 1.
-All financial contributions sought will need to be CIL complaint. - 9.8.6 With respect to drainage matters Welsh Water's (WW) Core Strategy representation advised that the level of development proposed for Kington over the Core Strategy period to 2031 could not be accommodated without upgrading the wastewater treatment works (WwTW). - 9.8.7 In addition, there are no upgrades planned for Kington WwTW within Welsh Water's current Capital Investment Programme AMP6 that runs from 1st April 2015 to 31st March 2020.
+- 9.8.5 There is concern that Kington Primary School will be unable to accommodate the additional places needed as a result of the required housing growth in the KANP area.
+Where appropriate and where justified, development proposals will be required to contribute financially to Kington Primary School to ensure sufficient capacity is provided to accommodate the growth being sought. - 9.8.6 With respect to drainage matters Welsh Water's (WW) Core Strategy representation advised that the level of development proposed for Kington over the Core Strategy period to 2031 could not be accommodated without upgrading the wastewater treatment works (WwTW). - 9.8.7 In addition, there are no upgrades planned for Kington WwTW within Welsh Water's current Capital Investment Programme AMP6 that runs from 1st April 2015 to 31st March 2020.
 (See WW's Note in 9.4.39) - 9.8.8 As a result, should potential developers wish to progress a development site in advance of WW's future Regulatory Investment they will need to fund the improvements themselves, firstly by commissioning Welsh Water to undertake a feasibility study of the WwTW, before entering into a Section 106 Agreement (of the Town & Country Planning Act 1990) with Welsh Water and Herefordshire Council to pay for the improvements required.